So, you speak French ?

 Some idioms and expressions are very similar in both languages.
 While the cat is away the mice will play; in French the mice will dance which is a typically French romantic notion.
 Where we sleep like a log the French prefer to sleep like a baby (ahhh…) and they will actually give their tongue to the cat rather than let the cat simply take it.

 But as all French people know “l’habit ne fait pas le moine” (the clothes don’t make the monk) or, to us, don’t judge a book by its cover.
-Or perhaps I am splitting hairs here –“ je cherche la petite bete” – hmmm, is that another reference to food, I wonder ?
-But “pire eau que l’eau qui dort” (worse water than water that sleeps), or still waters run deep, and I’d better end this soon because I’ve got “une peur bleue” of going on for too long … we British are more likely to be frightened to death.
+Or perhaps I am splitting hairs here – in French “ je cherche la petite bete” (I’m looking for the small animal) – hmmm, is that another reference to food, I wonder ?
+But “pire eau que l’eau qui dort” (worse water than water that sleeps), or still waters run deep, and I’d better end this soon because I’ve got “une peur bleue” (a blue fear) of going on for too long … we British are more likely to be frightened to death.
 Mark you, I have the cockroach (“j’ai le cafard”) of getting something wrong here (by this, I mean I fear) and the best solution (“il n’y a pas 36 solutions”) is to end and to ask you what you think.